ajanicij/hashnode-code/2023-10-13-read-dir/readdir/README.md

 This will list all the entries, but not necessarily in any order.
-For the purposes of this post, we want to sort the entries alphabetically (simply because ls command does that).
+For the purposes of this post, we want to sort the entries alphabetically (simply because the ls command does that).

 Function extract_str_from_dir_entry is as follows: